dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 - _dd_: day eith two digits

 If two dates are given, the date is in between the two given limits.
-If the day is omitted, then the precision it _month_, if also the month is omited, the procision is _year_.
+If the day is omitted, then the precision it _month_, if also the month is omited, the precision is _year_.

 _Options_:
 - _permissions_: ID or a permission set.
 Optional, but if omitted very restricted default permissions apply!